Home

 Pieces are plastic with colored stickers with the board made from

-Play is made more interesting by inclusion of special powers for each
+laminated paper.
+Play is made more interesting by inclusion of

-type of piece which can affect each other type in special ways as well
+special powers for each type of piece which can affect each other

-as cloud paths which a player may attempt to use to evade his enemies.
+attempt to use to evade his enemies.
+There are also variant

-There are also variant rules to change the victory conditions or play of the game.
+rules to change the victory conditions or play of the game.

-Designer Bennie Lui was also art director for the John Woo film
+The designer was also art director for the John Woo film

 A Better Tomorrow.